Carl Zeiss Jena Biometar 80mm 2.8

 The build quality of this lens is outstanding as you would expect from an all metal Zeiss lens.

 The Biometar lens has become somewhat of a collectors item for which you will have to pay a price premium.
-Although it is still a nice piece of glass with a distinct character and feel to it, you might also want to look into purchasing a 80mm lens with an aperture of 1.8 such as the 80mm Pancolar or the 85mm pentax.
+Although it is still a nice piece of glass with a distinct character and feel to it, you might also want to look into purchasing a 80mm lens with an aperture of 1.8 such as the 80mm 1.8 Pancolar or the 85mm 1.8 Pentax.
+These lenses are in the same price range and do not have as much vignetting and corner softness.

-- very rare to find in the M42 mount (you will maybe find one M42 Biometar lens on Ebay per year)
+- very rare to find (especially in the M42 mount)

 - highly collectible and quite expensive when in mint condition (300 Euros and more)